What to Say to Someone Who Has Lost Their Home: Dos and Don’ts After a Total Loss

 Everything was lost.
 Ruined by tainted floodwater, with no hope of salvage.

-I drove by my friend’s beautiful home that Hurricane Harvey ravaged and stared at what was left, piled high outside on his front yard.
+I drove by a friend’s beautiful home that Hurricane Harvey ravaged and stared at what was left, piled outside on his front yard.
 It wasn’t my own personal loss.
 Yet, I felt very deep sorrow all the same.

-I wasn’t there when a convoy of dump trucks arrived to unceremoniously load up ruined carpet, furniture, flooring, toys, and mementos and drive away, as though the remnants of the secure home that once stood there were nothing more than common trash.
+I wasn’t there when one of these trucks arrived to unceremoniously load up ruined carpet, furniture, flooring, toys, and mementos and drive away, as though the remnants of the secure home that once stood there were nothing more than common trash.

 Those remnants did have meaning.
 Every piece told a story.
-Now here I was, wondering what to say and how to comfort this family who lost it all.
+Now here I was, wondering what to say to someone who had lost their home.

-I asked some of the victims of Harvey’s wrath what words and actions comforted them and which caused pain and distress.
+I asked some of the victims of Harvey’s devastation what words and actions comforted them and which caused pain and distress.
 Here is what they told me:

 The Don’ts of How to Comfort Someone

 • DON’T say, “It could be worse.”
-In the middle of a dire loss, it’s hard to see how it could possibly get any worse.
+In the middle of a dire loss, it’s hard to see how it could possibly get any worse, and that sentence is way too flippant and dismissive.

 • DON’T say, “It was just stuff.”
 Ultimately, that is true.
-Our loved ones may be safe and sound, but that pile of debris represented things both tangible and intangible.
-Things like security, love, and memories.
-And how do you replace Grandma’s hand-crocheted baby blanket, a wedding dress meant to pass on to the next generation, or a treasured collection?
+Our loved ones may be safe and sound, the pets may all be accounted for, but that pile of debris represented more than just accumulated stuff.
+Those huge mounds of ruined belongings represent things like security, love, and memories.
+How do you replace Grandma’s hand-crocheted baby blanket, a wedding dress meant to pass on to the next generation, or a treasured collection?
 You can’t.
 It’s easy to say, “It was just stuff,” when it wasn’t your stuff!

 • DON’T say, “This will make you strong.”
 How do you know?
-An event that makes one person strong may completely destroy another.
+An event that makes one person strong may completely destroy another, and the recovery may take years.
+For the rest of their lives, they will always think in terms of “Before Harvey” and “After Harvey”.

 • DON’T say, “It’s a blessing in disguise.”
 Yikes!
 When your home and its belongings are destroyed, it may take weeks or months for your friend to be able to look beyond that loss and see a silver lining.